RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - In 1984 he received the Nobel Peace Prize for his role in the opposition to apartheid in South Africa.

 - He gave spiritual support and guidance to Nelson Mandela when Mandela became the country's first black president in 1994, recommending a policy of reconciliation when dealing with the hurts of the past.

-- As a member of the United Nations, he campaigns for human rights on many issues, including poverty, Church reform, access to education, and healthcare for all across the world.
+- As a member of the United Nations, he campaigned for human rights, including poverty, Church reform, access to education, and healthcare for all across the world.

-Desmond Tutu has devoted his life to promoting racial harmony because of his strong Christian faith.
-To read more about the teachings on which he bases his views of racial harmony, please click here.
+Desmond Tutu devoted his life to promoting racial harmony because of his strong Christian faith.
+To read more about the teachings on which he based his views, please click here.